 Other people look at Lent as a time to do something extra for God.
 They go to Daily Mass or practice extra charity as a way of going the extra mile for God during this holy season.
 This is also a good way of looking at Lent.READ MORE

-This weekend we finally bring the Christmas Season to a close as we remember the Baptism of Jesus.
-While many of us remember when Epiphany marked the end of this season, the Church – since Vatican II – has extended her celebration of Christmas to today’s Feast of the Baptism of the Lord.
-Ending the Christmas Season with this celebration reminds us that the same Jesus Who was born as a Child in the manger chose to be Baptized and to make Baptism one of His holy sacraments.
+This weekend we bring the Christmas season to a close with the Feast of the Baptism of the Lord.
+While many of us remember when Epiphany marked the end of this season, the Church – since just after Vatican II – has extended her celebration of Christmas to today’s Feast of the Baptism of the Lord.
+Ending the Christmas Season with this celebration reminds us that the same Jesus Who was born as a Child in the manger chose to be baptized and to make baptism one of His holy sacraments.

 That Jesus made Baptism one of the seven sacraments speaks to its importance.
 Indeed, the Church has always held that Baptism, received sacramentally, or by blood or desire, is necessary for salvation.
 As Jesus said: “unless one is born of water and the Spirit, he cannot see the Kingdom of God.”
 (John 3:5)READ MORE

 Last week I told you that Christmas is so important that we celebrate it not just for a day but for a whole season.
 This season is filled with feasts (holy days) that help us celebrate and understand the meaning of Christmas more completely.
 We have already celebrated Christ’s birth on Christmas, the Feast of the Holy Family last Sunday, and the Feast of Mary, the Holy Mother of God on New Year’s Day.